Accommodations and Services

 - Choose your desired format and then upload a copy of the purchase receipt.

-HOT TIP: Students must request this services as early as possible prior to the start of the semester.
-In some cases, the production of materials may take up to eight (8) weeks.
-Order your textbooks at the same time you register for classes.
+Students should request this services as early as possible prior to the start of the semester.

 Audio Recording